 A smart right-wing take on Britain’s vote to leave the European Union comes from Yuval Levin in America’s National Review.

-Levin writes that an assertive cosmopolitan elite has conspired in recent years with a weakening of traditional communities in Europe to create “an intense desire for a reassertion of control and authority from the bottom up.”
+Levin writes that an assertive cosmopolitan elite has conspired with a weakening of traditional communities in Europe to create “an intense desire for a reassertion of control and authority from the bottom up.”

 This resurgent national yearning is in one way or another growing in most Western societies.
 Many things could be said about it, good and bad, but one is surely that it strongly suggests that globalism is not the future and nationalism is not the past.

-This goes to the blue-red culture war we’ve been writing about here at the Atlantic Sentinel.
+This goes to the culture war we’ve been writing about at the Atlantic Sentinel.

 As McArdle put it, there is no “Transnationalprofessionalistan” to which the 48 percent of Britons who voted to remain in the European Union can move.

 Those who believe in the need for a constructive, practical and edifying counterforce to cosmopolitanism need to be cautious, though, about who they elect to embody their aspirations, writes Levin.
 “No one should want their cause to be associated in the public mind with a malevolent charlatan.”

 He is thinking, presumably, about Donald Trump, but the same could be said of Boris Johnson and Nigel Farage.